AP-IT-GH/apaqe-docs/deployment/Monitoring.md

 *[Here](https://www.liquidweb.com/blog/secure-server/) is help on how to secure a server for serving as a checkmk-server.*

-the other playbook is for all devices that need to be monitored, this is called an agent. installing this should automatically add the device to the main checkmk server.
+the other playbook is for all servers/systems that need to be monitored, this is called an agent. installing this should automatically add the device to the main checkmk server.

 *Please note that setting the variables correct, according to your infrastructure, is always necessary.*